 The German Spy Museum Berlin gives a unique insight into the gloom of espionage right where the Wall once divided the city.
 Visitors are welcome to use the most recent multimedia-based technology to detect all the bizarre and sneaky methods of agents and secret services.

 An exciting time travel from spying in ancient Bible history to the present and future right in the middle of the capital of spies.
-Decipher a range of secret codes, negotiate the laser-beam obstacle course, see how secure your favourite password is and hack in to your favourite websites!
+Decipher a range of secret codes, negotiate the laser maze, see how secure your favourite password is and hack in to your favourite websites!

 belong to the oldest professions in the world.
 No place would be better-suited for a spectacular tribute to the protagonists of this international gloom of espionage than Potsdamer Platz in the centre of Berlin – the Capital of Spies.
 There, in 2015, the German Spy Museum Berlin opened in a 3.000 m² (32.000 sq ft) exhibition space.